nrai14/translate-clean-api/README.md

 curl -X POST http://localhost:5002/translate \
 -H "Content-Type: application/json" \
 -d '{"q":"hello","source":"en","target":"es"}'

+* The above should return this if it's all working:
 {"translatedText":"hola"}

 * For the above, if you receive "curl: (52) Empty reply from server" then LibreTranslate has not been set up correctly in a Docker container.
 Please use "docker ps" to show all running containers and their IDs.
 Then use "docker restart CONTAINER ID".
 Please try the curl command again.
+* Note: sometimes in the split terminal, where you are running the "npm run start" being in the virtual environment causes issues.
+Run "deactivate" if you see you are in "venv" in the split terminal
 * For further issues, please feel free to email me on: nishadrai14@gmail.com and I'll be more than happy to assist.